-3. Removing the blocks for holding the frame to the dresser on the back of the wood frame.
+3. Next we removed the blocks for holding the frame to the dresser on the back of the wood frame.

-4. I tried sawing off the two end pieces of the bottom frame but my little saw didn’t work too well.
+4. Me trying to saw off the two end pieces of the bottom frame but my little saw didn’t work too well.
 I would have been sawing on that thing forever.

 5. The JTS did the job in about 2 minutes using a Ryobi Reciprocating Saw.